nbacc12/nbacc12/README.md

 # 👋 Hi there, I'm Nazim

-I'm a software developer with a background in front-end/back-end web development and big data analytics.
-Currently seeking to collaborate on new projects and learn new technologies
+I'm a software developer and data analyst focused on building front-end/back-end applications and deriving insights from data.
+I enjoy learning new technologies and open to collaborating on interesting projects.

 ## 🧰 Skills